-To protect disturbed soils from erosion during and at the end of construction a.
+- a.
 All seed must meet the requirement of the Maryland State Seed Law.
 All seed must be subject to re-testing by a recognized seed laboratory.
 All seed used must have been tested within the 6 months immediately preceding the date of sowing such material on any project.
-Refer to Table B.4 regarding the quality of seed.
-Seed tags must be available upon request to the inspector to verify type of seed applied when the ground thaws.
+Refer to Table 8.4 regarding the quality of seed.
+Seed tags must be available upon request to - the inspector to verify type of seed and seeding rate.